Isrothy/neominimap.nvim/README.md

     -- How many rows a dot should span y_multiplier = 1, ---@type integer

+    --- Either `split` or `float`
+    --- When layout is set to `float`,
+    --- the minimap will be created in floating windows attached to all suitable windows
+    --- When layout is set to `split`,
-    layout = "float", ---@type Neominimap.Config.LayoutType
+    --- the minimap will be created in one split window layout = "float", ---@type Neominimap.Config.LayoutType

-    split = {
+    --- Used when `layout` is set to `split` split = {
         minimap_width = 20, ---@type integer
     },

-    float = {
+    --- Used when `layout` is set to `float` float = {
         minimap_width = 20, ---@type integer